 In accordance with how well the engineers did their job and the dimensions/performance of the wood stove, you can expect the maximum burn time to be anywhere between 2 and 10 hours.

-For convenience, look for wood stoves with at least 5-hour maximum burn time.
+For convenience, look for wood stoves with at least a 5-hour maximum burn time.

 Some secondary considerations when buying a wood stove includes the log length (15+ inch is optimum), weight (you have to install a wood stove), quality (higher weight is usually a sign of higher quality), and the design.